iAmKhirsah/LibraryManager/README.md

 ### Persistence

-`localStorage` under the key `hw-munters-books`.
+`localStorage` under the key `books`.
 A seeded set of books is loaded on first visit if storage is empty.

 ---